How to Know If Your Organization Is Ready to Hand Off Marketing

 The math has to support the handoff.

-If customer value is low, a full retainer may be too heavy.
+If the value is too low, a premium monthly seat may be too heavy.

 Everyone knows it matters.
 Nobody has time to own it.